-- 1. If you are a new student, have you: - □ taken mathematics, reading and writing placement tests?
-Contact Counseling and Career Services, Salem Campus, Building 2, 503.399.5120.
+1. If you are a new student, have you:

+- □ taken mathematics, reading and writing placement tests?
+Contact Counseling and Career Services, Salem campus, Building 2, 503.399.5120.
 Bring ID and K#. - □ submitted an Admission Application?
-You can submit an application via the Web at: applyonline.chemeketa.edu - □ attended a new student orientation session? □ checked to find out if there are special requirements for the program you want to enter?
-Contact the Admissions Office, Salem Campus, Building 2, Room 200, 503.399.5006. - 2.
-Do you know the costs of: - □ tuition and fees? - □ special tools, equipment, uniforms, etc. required by your program?
+You can submit an application via the Web at: applyonline.chemeketa.edu - view online the new student orientation and attend an advising session - □ checked to find out if there are special requirements for the program you want to enter?
+Contact the Admissions Office, Salem campus, Building 2, Room 200, 503.399.5006.

+- 2. Do you know the costs of:

+- □ tuition and fees?

+- □ special tools, equipment, uniforms, etc. required by your program?